MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-ext-object.md

 > Extension objects can have a name with a maximum length of 30 characters.

 > [!IMPORTANT]
-> This API page type should not be extended by creating a page extension object.
+> The API page type should not be extended by creating a page extension object.
 Instead, create a new API by adding a [page object](devenv-page-object.md).

 ## Snippet support
 Typing the shortcut ```tpageext``` will create the basic layout for a table object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.